axoflow/axosyslog-docs/content/docs/_index.md

 ---
-title: Axosyslog documentation
+title: AxoSyslog documentation
 ---

-The Axosyslog documentation provides documentation for the syslog-related projects of [Axoflow](https://axoflow.com), and also tips and tutorials about [syslog-ng](https://github.com/syslog-ng/syslog-ng).
+The AxoSyslog documentation provides documentation for the syslog-related projects of [Axoflow](https://axoflow.com), and also tips and tutorials about [syslog-ng](https://github.com/syslog-ng/syslog-ng).

 ## About Axoflow